e-mergo/qs-emergo-table-inspector/README.md

 ## Changelog

+#### 1.2.20200731
+- Fixed a bug where the extension would result in an error when embedded
+- Fixed logic for the _Open Documentation_ button

 #### 1.1.20200706
 - Fixed a bug where the export data dialog would not open in QS April 2020 and up